 – Over 346 species of birds registered (Bwindi contains 90% of all Albertine Rift endemics.

-There is mainly gorilla trekking to the numerous families of Gorilla gorilla beringei.
-Bwindi National Park gorillas are organized now in several groups that can be visited by tourists.
-Current information about the gorillas in Uganda can be got from the Uganda Wildlife Authority (UWA) Headquarters or Bwindi Impenetrable National Park management.
-Bwindi Gorilla tracking is a bit tiresome, meaning physical fitness is an essential necessity.
-Usually gorilla tracking runs from 8:30 am local Ugandan time up to late hours of the day.
-About 8 permits are sold on a daily basis for each of these groups at UWA offices.
-So it’s better to book three months in advance to ensure proper safari planning.
+Current information about gorillas is available from the Uganda Wildlife Authority (UWA) Headquarters or Bwindi National Park management.
+Bwindi Gorilla trekking is a bit tiresome, meaning physical fitness is an essential factor.
+Usually gorilla tracking excursions runs from 8:30 a.m. local Ugandan time up to late hours of the day.
+About 8 permits are sold on a daily basis for each group at UWA offices.
+So it’s better to book at least three months in advance to trekking to ensure proper programming.
 For environmental and animal safety reasons, visits to the gorillas are controlled.

 It’s advisable to come with the following for tracking gorillas.

-(a) Hiking boots- ankle level boots are ok but make sure it is something handy.
+(a) Hiking boots- ankle level boots are fine but make sure it is something handy.

 (b) Video- filming is allowed in the parks though not outside the park